Conflict in Relationships

-In my Denver couples counseling practice, I offer counseling that recommends these seven rules of health relationship engagement:
+In my Denver couples counseling practice, I offer counseling that recommends –Seven Rules for Healthy Relationship Conflict and Engagement:

 1. Active listening.
 Everyone needs to be heard.
 When people are defending their own position they are not open to listen to another’s point of view.
 Active listening means silencing the internal desire to interrupt and be right.
 Listening with respect means letting the other person speak and, when they are done, to reflect back what you’ve